The CoreXY 3D printer design offers advantages over other 3D printer designs, but there are also downsides. Let's take a closer look at them.

 Professional FDM 3D printers tend to follow the CoreXY 3D printer design, and there seems to be a good reason for that.
 It may cost more for one of these machines, but it’s hard to ignore the benefits of the design.

 Building or even designing your own is always a possibility, and this has proven to be quite a popular option for some makers.
 Many people choose CoreXY over other designs because, at its core, it is actually more compact and easier to build.
 And, if the assembly is done correctly, the CoreXY design can provide even better print quality.
 The one trick is just to get the assembly and belt tension right.

 So, if you’re thinking about buying a CoreXY 3D printer or building one from scratch, consider the pros and cons to figure out whether this design is right for your printing needs.

-License: The text of "CoreXY 3D Printer: All You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "CoreXY 3D Printer: Why It Makes a Difference" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.